Gaysorn Amarin

-Amarin Plaza opened in 1985, with the Sogo department store as its main anchor.
+The mall opened as Amarin Plaza in 1985, with the Sogo department store as its main anchor.
 The building, designed by Rangsan Torsuwan, features a postmodern design combining Greco-Roman elements with a modernist glass façade, which became a commercial success and a sensation among developers but was heavily criticized within architect circles.
 The complex was operated by the Amarin Plaza Company, which later became The Erawan Group, until 2007, when it was sold to Gaysorn Group.
 It is now part of the Gaysorn Village complex.

 History

 Development

-Amarin Plaza was the first property of the Amarin Plaza Company, now known as The Erawan Group.
+The complex, originally known as Amarin Plaza, was the first property of the Amarin Plaza Company, now known as The Erawan Group.
 It was the first real estate venture by the Vongkusolkit family, whose primary business was in the sugar industry through the Mitr Phol Group.
 Isara Vongkusolkit conceived the project after being offered a deal with the Srivikorn family, who owned the land, and the family partnered with the Wattanavekin family to establish the company in 1982.

 The building, designed by architect Rangsan Torsuwan, features the juxtaposition of Greco-Roman elements—including Ionic columns, a frieze and cornices—with a modernist glass curtain wall.
 According to Rangsan, he did not set out to create a postmodern design, but adapted according to what he expected would appeal to tenants' tastes.
 In fact, some of the project owners opposed his design, but he insisted, guaranteeing that it would sell, or he would forfeit his fees and also come up with a new design for free.
 It was a great success; the project sold 80 percent of units before construction began.
 The building's design became a sensation among Thai architects and developers, starting a trend where Greco-Roman elements were widely used to signify a project's prestige.
 However, it was heavily criticized within architect circles as an inappropriate use of classical elements, which fit poorly especially in the Thai context.

 Construction began in 1983, but initially faced problems with its piling system, prompting the owners to switch from concrete drilled piles to a bored system.
 This then made very slow progress due to the soil structure, and the construction was again switched to steel drilled piles, which faced more problems as the construction was halted by a court order as the neighbouring Erawan Hotel sued over noise pollution.
 Despite the setbacks, the project's advance payments provided it with financial security, and it was accordingly able to reduce its loan from Siam Commercial Bank, initially estimated at 270 million baht (US$10.8M at the time), to less than 100 million ($4M).
 The security also gave it advantage over competitors such as Pantip Plaza, which opened a few months earlier.